sinaghassemi/EnronSpamDetection/README.md

 ```

 `computeConfMatrix` takes as argument predictions and groundtruth labels and it returns confusion matrix in which rows represent predicted class and columns represent the actual class.
-`performanceMetrics` takes as argument the confusion matrix and it computes several metrics for both spam and non-spam classes including: accuracy, precision, recall, f1-score, false positive rate, and true positve rate and it returns the metrics in a python dictionary.
+`performanceMetrics` takes as argument the confusion matrix and it computes several metrics for both spam and non-spam classes including accuracy, precision, recall, f1-score, false positive rate, and true positive rate and it returns the metrics in a python dictionary.
-`ROC` takes as argument predictions probabilties (for spam class) and labels, by setting a threshold (from 0 to 1 by a step of 0.02) it computes the false and true positive rates to be used for ploting ROC curves.
+`ROC` takes as argument predictions probabilities (for spam class) and labels, by setting a threshold (from 0 to 1 by a step of 0.02) it computes the false and true positive rates to be used for plotting ROC curves.

-# 2.4 LSTM Classifier
+# 7.4 LSTM Classifier

 LSTM classifier is written using PyTorch library, in `LSTM.py` first we define the LSTM network structure in `NetworkLSTM` class using `nn.Module` as parent class.